Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Numerical experiments

 Figure \ref{fig:conv_M_T_randomkernel} shows the results for $N =32$, $\p =16$, $d=1$, $\sigma=10^{-4}$ and observation noise $10^{-4}$.
 The top panel shows the results with $L=2$ (left) and $L=8$ (right).
-The first dashed vertical bar is in correspondence of $M=(N^2+{\p})/(NL)$ (left) and $M=(N^2+{\p})/(NL/2)$ (right); the second dashed vertical bar is at $M=(N^2{\p})/(NL)$: since we have a total of $MLdN$ scalar observations, and $N^2+{\p}$ parameters to estimate, the first one corresponds to a nearly information-theoretic optimal sampling complexity, and we see that ALS appears to start performing well around that level of samples, albeit, because of the lack of independence in $L$, on the right we have to multiply by $2$; the second one appears to be consistent with the sample size at which ORALS starting to get a good performance.
+The first dashed vertical bar is in correspondence of $M=(N^2+{\p})/(NLd)$ ; the second dashed vertical bar is at $M=(N^2{\p})/(NLd)$: since we have a total of $MLdN$ scalar observations, and $N^2+{\p}$ parameters to estimate, the first one corresponds to a nearly information-theoretic optimal sampling complexity, and ALS appears to start performing well around that level of samples, albeit, because of the lack of independence in $L$, on the right the transition to convergence for ALS is not as marked as on the left; the second one appears to be consistent with the sample size at which ORALS starting to get a good performance.
 In the small and medium sample regime, between the two vertical bars, ALS significantly and consistently outperforms ORALS; for large sample sizes, the two estimators have similar performance.

-The bottom panel shows the performance of the ALS estimator as a function of both $M$ and $L$ (recall that $T=Ldt$).
+The bottom panel shows the performance of the ALS estimator as a function of both $M$ and $L$ (recall that $L= T/dt$).
 The performance improves not only as $ M $ increases but also as $ L $ increases, at least for this particular system.
+Furthermore, Figure \ref{fig:largeN_als} suggests that ALS is robust in the medium sample size regime, achieving a reasonable estimation when $M=256$ and $p=67$ for the above system with $N=128$ and $L=50$.

-The main takeaways are that (i) ALS appears to achieve good performance as soon as the number of samples is comparable to $(N^2+{\p})/(Ld)$ (after what might be a phase transition from the phase where the samples are insufficient), while the number for ORALS is of order $(N^2{\p})/(Ld)$; (ii) the effective sample size, at least for this dynamics, appears to increase with $L$, and perhaps as fast as the product $ML$, notwithstanding the dependence between samples along a single trajectory.
+The main takeaways are about the critical and effective sample sizes. (i) ALS achieves good performance as soon as the number of samples is comparable to $(N^2+{\p})/(NLd)$, which acts as a critical sample size, around which the estimator quickly switched from performing poorly to performing well, while the critical sample size for ORALS appears to be of order $(N^2{\p})/(NLd)$. (ii) In this particular system, the effective sample size appears to increase with $L$, potentially as fast as the product $ML$, notwithstanding the dependence among time steps in a single trajectory.
+However, this benefit arises from both the nonlinearity and the stochastic forcing; one should not expect a strictly linear gain in $L$ for arbitrary dynamical systems.
+For example, in a system quickly reaching a stable configuration, increasing observation time and/or $L$ may not lead to an improvement of the estimators.